Thy Will Be Done (film)

 Thy Will Be Done is a 2015 Nigerian drama film, written by Tobe Osigwe, produced by Mary Njoku, co-produced and directed by Obi Emelonye.
 It stars Ramsey Nouah, Mercy Johnson, Jide Kosoko, Mary Njoku and Enyinna Nwigwe.

 Plot

-Thy Will Be Done is the story of Pius (Ramsey Nouah), a happily married pastor in charge of a large church in Lagos, Nigeria.
-But when his first wife (Mary Njoku) that he buried 7 years ago suddenly shows up, his world is thrown into turmoil.
-His present wife (Mercy Johnson) tries to fight her corner but Pius has a choice to make…between his calling and his wives; between old sins and new loyalties; between taking firm action and surrendering to God's will.
-Weakened by guilt and overwhelmed by sensational revelations, nothing would have prepared Pius for how rapidly things would descend into violent chaos…for hell hath no fury as a woman scorned.
+Thy Will Be Done is the story of Pius, a happily married pastor in charge of a large church in Lagos, Nigeria.
+But when his first wife whom he buried seven years ago suddenly shows up, his world is thrown into turmoil.
+His present wife tries to fight her corner but Pius has a choice to make between his calling and his wives; between old sins and new loyalties; between taking firm action and surrendering to God's will.
+Weakened by guilt and overwhelmed by sensational revelations, nothing would have prepared Pius for how rapidly things would descend into violent chaos, for hell hath no fury like a woman scorned.